1 Chronicles 6:56

 But the fields and villages around the city were given to Caleb son of Jephunneh.

-but the fields and villages
+But the fields and villages around the city

 were given to Caleb

-son of Jephunneh
+son of Jephunneh.

 Persons / Places / Events